General information about applying for our postgraduate courses and the audition process.

-Term Two includes six performances of an ensemble production in a studio theatre directed by a professional team showcasing the individual-specific skills of the company members.
+Term Two includes several performances of an ensemble production in a studio theatre directed by a professional team showcasing the individual-specific skills of the company members.
 Opportunities to develop composition, writing, choreography and instrumental performance may be integrated into the curriculum.
 Skills learnt in Term One are targeted towards specialised performance requirements.
 An industry day brings students in to dialogue with agents and casting directors at the decision-making centre of the performer’s life.

 Term Two concludes with an industry showcase.